dancer1325/TheRustProgramming/Functions/README.md

-# Characters and Strings
+# Function
-* Section 6 of "The Rust Programming Language" course
+* Section 7 of "The Rust Programming Language" course

 # How to compile?
 * Alternatives